PrefectHQ/prefect/docs/getting-started/quickstart.md

 ![Managed flow run graph and logs](/img/ui/qs-flow-run.png)

-!!! warning "Delete work pool or remove schedule"
+!!! info "Delete work pool or remove schedule"
     Delete the work pool in the UI by selecting **Delete** from the three-dot menu on the **Work Pools** page.

     Or remove the schedule for the deployment by clicking the **Remove** button in the top right of the **Deployment** page.